magneticio/vamp.io/content/blog/welch-ttest-ab-testing-istio.md

 ![](/images/blog/welch2.png)

-Once we have these two value we can then use them with the t-distribution in order to verify that the averages are close enough.
+Once we have these two values we can then use them with the t-distribution in order to verify that the averages are close enough.

 This scenario is however a bit simplistic, especially because it compares only two populations.
 In our case, instead, we might typically find ourselves comparing three or more versions of a given service at the same time and, on top of that, some of these versions might share common features which should be considered individually in the outcome of the test.

 For example we might have three versions of an e-commerce frontend where the first version has a blue background and white text, the second has a white background and red text and the third one has a blue background and black text.
-Let's say at the end of the A/B testing the second version is the winner that means white background and red text is the best combination, however both the first and the third version had a blue background, so their combined results over this feature might actually show that the blue background is actually overall better than the white background regardless of the color of the text.
+Let's say at the end of the A/B testing the second version is the winner, that means white background and red text is the best combination, however both the first and the third version had a blue background, so their combined results over this feature might actually show that the blue background is overall better than the white background regardless of the color of the text.
 Our goal is to be able to detect this.

 In order to better showcase how Welch's t-test is used to implement Experiments in Vamp Lamia, let's create a simple example and look more closely at how the A/B testing winner will be determined.